DMV Hearing Questions

 within 10 days of your arrest, or you will face an automatic driver's license suspension.
-Contact a Riverside DUI defense attorney from the Law Offices of Scott Henry today for defense of your driving privileges.
+Contact a DUI lawyer Riverside CA from the Law Offices of Scott Henry today for defense of your driving privileges.
 The firm has provided answers to some of the most common questions about the situation, to help you prepare.